-WAYNE N. OUTTEN is the founding and managing partner of Outten & Golden LLP.
+WAYNE N. OUTTEN is Chair and Founding partner of Outten & Golden LLP.
+He was the Managing Partner from the founding of the firm in 1998 until the end of 2018.
 His practice focuses exclusively on representing individuals in all areas of employment law.
-He co-chairs the firm’s Executives and Professionals Practice Group.
+He co-chairs the firm’s Executives and Professionals and Whistleblower Retaliation Practice Groups.

 Mr. Outten’s practice focuses on representing high-level employees and professionals in all aspects of their employment, including negotiation of employment, compensation, and severance agreements.
 He is the author of the “Representing the Executive” chapter in Executive Compensation (BNA Books).
 His practice includes representing employees in multinational employment contexts, including expatriate and seconded employees.

 Mr. Outten’s notable cases include: a recovery of more than $12 million in a gender discrimination/retaliation case against Morgan Stanley in federal court; an $18.9 million arbitration award in a breach of contract case against Deutsche Bank (with partner Larry Moy); and a $71.5 million arbitration award under a profit participation plan against another international bank – perhaps the largest arbitration award in an employment case (with partners Larry Moy and Tammy Marzigliano).